 - Soil – The first thing to consider is the type of soil the plant requires.
 Organic soil will work well with plants used in a chameleon cage that prevents harmful chemicals.
 They are available at local plant stores at a very affordable price.
 This soil has a well-draining feature, which is good for such plants above.

-- Watering – Plants for chameleons require daily watering with proper supervision on the soil.
+- Watering – Plants for chameleons require daily watering with proper soil supervision.
 Maintain most of the soil with daily feeding.
 Just remember not to over or underwater the plants; doing so may kill the plant.
 Check out the watering instruction, as plants have their own set of conditions.

-- Set-Up – Below is a recommended setup of plants in a chameleon cage.
-You need to purchase one hanging, two foliages, one climber, and three filler plants.
-This number of plants is necessary to give chameleon a full comfort while inside a cage.
+- Set-Up – You need to purchase one hanging, two foliages, one climber, and three filler plants.
+This number of plants is necessary to give chameleon full comfort while inside a cage.
 The hanging plants must be in the opposite corner of the enclosure, not to make the cage too crowded.
 Two to three foliage plants are essential to provide a hiding section for the pet.
 However, only one climber plant is needed to be placed at the bottom of the cage, as it will eventually spread out.
-Putting on filler plants will depend on personal taste; just consider the setup that will look pleasing in the eye.
+Putting on filler plants will depend on personal taste; consider the setup to look pleasing to the eye.

 Reviews: The Best Plants for Chameleons

 As said earlier, plants for chameleons are too many to mention.
 Varieties of plants can make the pet happier and live longer.
 There are two categories -live plants and artificial plants.
 However, the prior is more advisable as it mimics the pet’s natural habitat, while artificial plants could harm the pet.